 As an endowment, this fund will provide support for the volunteers and clients of the Homebound Readers program in perpetuity.

 Donations to the Michael Lawson Permaculture fund will support materials that focus on sustainable development and green industries.

 A donor has launched this fund as part of the Green Endowment, which contributes to sustainability-focused programs, collections and operations that contribute to a greener Calgary.

 After initially struggling to read, Rachel quickly became the little girl who would read for hours past her bedtime under the sheets with a flashlight to avoid the wrath of her mother, who couldn’t understand why her daughter was so tired every day at school.
-She has always been passionate about learning, reading, and writing, and pursued multiple degrees in English Literature, Professional Communications, and Education.
+She has always been passionate about learning, reading, and writing, and pursued multiple degrees in English literature, communications, and education.
 She loves the Little Free Library initiative and has been giving her own books away to family, friends, and acquaintances for years.

-On her 30th birthday, she wanted to use what influence she has to bring that love of reading to others, and encouraged everyone to donate to the Calgary Public Library.
-This year, she is once again asking for donations to the safe haven that has provided her with hundreds of books and stories, and kept her sanity intact throughout her life.
+On her 30th birthday, Rachel wanted to do something to celebrate her love of reading and bring it to others, and encouraged friends and family to donate to Calgary Public Library, the safe haven that has provided her with hundreds of books and stories, and kept her sanity intact throughout her life.
 She has loved many libraries in her life, and continues to be grateful for the support they provide to Calgary.

 Rachel Ott’s Reading Wish is that all people enjoy the freedom and possibilities found within the local library, and to encourage others to love to learn and read even when it’s difficult.
 She currently works as an educator and spends her free time bringing home piles of books from various libraries.
 In her defense, she should not ever be believed when she says she’s just going to the library for a minute to get one book!